-Hein de Haas holds an undergraduate degree in anthropology (1989), an MA degree in environmental and social geography (1995) from the University of Amsterdam and a PhD in social sciences from the University of Nijmegen (2003).
-Between 1998 and 2005 he worked as a postdoctoral researcher and lecturer at the University of Nijmegen and as a researcher at the University of Amsterdam.
-In 2004-2005 he was visiting scholar at the Program of Forced Migration and Refugee Studies at the American University of Cairo (AUC Egypt).
+Hein de Haas holds an undergraduate degree in cultural anthropology (1989), a master’s degree (cum laude) in social and environmental geography of the tropics and subtropics (1995) from the University of Amsterdam and a PhD in social sciences from the University of Nijmegen (2003).
+Between 1998 and 2001 he worked as a researcher at the University of Amsterdam and between 2001 and 2005 as a researcher and lecturer at the University of Nijmegen.
+In 2004-2005 he was visiting scholar at Bilkent University in Ankara (Turkey) the Program of Forced Migration and Refugee Studies at the American University of Cairo (AUC Egypt).

 In 2006, he joined the newly founded International Migration Institute (IMI) at the University of Oxford.
 From 2011, he played a central role in lecturing and directing the newly established MSc in Migration Studies at the Oxford Department of International Development (ODID).
 He was also a fellow at the Oxford Martin School and governing body fellow at Wolfson College.
 In 2015, De Haas was appointed Professor of Sociology at the University of Amsterdam.
 During the 2020-2021 academic year he was a fellow at the Netherlands Institute for Advanced Studies in the Humanities and Social Sciences (NIAS).